Koko-66/Web-App-DevOps-Project/Docs/Containerization_process.md

 Commands included in the Dockerfile:

 1. `FROM --platform=linux/amd64 public.ecr.aws/docker/library/python:3.9.10-slim-buster`: uses Python image as base image.
-    The image specified in the file is chosen for compatibilty with a M1/M2 chip Mac.
+    The image specified in the file is chosen for compatibility with a M1/M2 chip Mac.
 If working on Windows or Linux a standard python image suitable for running Flask apps (e.g. `python:3.8-slim`), can be used.

 2. `WORKDIR /app`: sets working directory to `/app`.